Spr-Aachen/Easy-Voice-Toolkit/README.md

 #### Run

-Just click on the .exe file or its shortcut
+Just click on the Main.exe file or its shortcut

 ### Local Deployment - Developer